hosseinfani/ReQue/README.md

 $> python -u qs/main.py 5 clueweb12b13 2>&1 | tee clueweb12b13.topn5.log &
 ```

-By passing ```all``` as the name of the corpus, it is also possible to merge all the corpuses and do the benchmark:
+By passing ```all``` as the name of the input query dataset, it is also possible to merge all the input query datasets and do the benchmark:
 ```
 $> python -u qs/main.py 5 all 2>&1 | tee all.topn5.log &
 ```